 Without obvious pop songs or overt sexuality, they’d never be an easy sell, but being ignored completely was unprecedented.
 Even in their earliest incarnation in Rhode Island, as a duo performing with a drum machine and a 4-track for back-up, the group had attracted attention.

 Under the tutelage of Throwing Muses manager Ken Goes they won the ASCAP new songwriter’s award, recorded two demos — one with Suzanne Vega’s producer Lenny Kaye — and landed a big bucks record contract with Phonogram in London.
 Then the deal collapsed when Phonogram went out of business.

 “We were broke.
 We were depressed, and we had just enough money left to get out of there,” explains Lee.
 So they loaded up the truck and moved to California.

 “When we first moved here we had a hard time getting gigs,” recalls Terri.
-The then 4-piece band dug in and started over, rehearsing and performing relentlessly until Her Majesty the Baby was regularly playing to sold-out crowds of zealous fans wearing cardboard Burger King crowns.
+They reformed as a 4-piece band, dug in and started over, rehearsing and performing relentlessly until Her Majesty the Baby was regularly playing to sold-out crowds of zealous fans wearing cardboard Burger King crowns.